 The various reviews per Office, Directorate and Division and recommendations forms the foundation for shaping the strategic direction.
-This will culminate in a pragmatic strategic plan, which would be realistic, measurable, verifiable and make all MLSW officials accountable for desired outcomes in an effort to serve all of its stakeholders effectively and efficiently in line with its (a) mandate, (b) vision, (c) mission and (d) values (behavioural framework).
+This will culminate in a pragmatic strategic plan, which would be realistic, measurable, and verifiable to make all MLIREC officials accountable for desired outcomes in an effort to serve all of its stakeholders effectively and efficiently in line with its mandate, vision, mission and values (behavioural framework).

-The crux of the MLSW's expressed need is to ensure aligned strategic leadership that (1) understands the strategic planning process, methodology and its implications, (2) comprehends the importance of cross functional alignment and strategic focus (interdependencies) to (3) ensure that the vision is achieved.
+The crux of the MLIREC's expressed need is to ensure aligned strategic leadership that understands the strategic planning process, methodology and its implications, comprehends the importance of cross functional alignment and strategic focus (interdependencies) to ensure that the vision is achieved.